 Yes, a property sold STC can unfortunately still fall through.
 In addition to third parties making offers that the seller accepts, the searches and surveys might bring up problems with the property that haven’t previously been made apparent.
 This could cause the buyer to back out if it is an issue that is too severe for them to want to deal with.

 Buyers and sellers can both make efforts to help prevent the sale from falling through.
 Both should be open about their situation, whether or not they’re in a chain or if they’re a cash buyer.
 The seller will need to be upfront about any flaws of the property, so the buyer has all the information before they make their offer.

 The best way to avoid a sale falling through is to ensure it is completed quickly.
 Both parties can help speed things along by choosing the right solicitors to do the conveyancing work efficiently and being proactive with producing paperwork.

 How Long Does It Take to Complete a Sale Once a House is SSTC?

 The average time it takes for a sale to be completed once an offer has been made is 12 weeks.
 The time it takes will be affected by how quickly the estate agents and solicitors work, how long the searches take, and how long it takes for a mortgage to be completed.
 The length of the property chain will also impact how long it takes to complete a sale – if there is no chain at all, the process could be as quick as six to eight weeks.

 The buyer and seller can help to keep the process moving by being proactive and having the relevant paperwork organised as soon as possible.
 This will include details of both parties’ solicitors, proof of identity, and the buyer’s proof of funds.

-If you don’t want to wait that long to sell your property, sell your house online.
+If you don’t want to wait that long to sell your property, sell your house online with online estate agent SOLD.CO.UK.
 It tends to be much faster and as you can sell your house for free, you can avoid the fees associated with high street vendors.